jStimpert0430/fvwm-StarterKit/README.md

 # Fvwm-StarterKit
-Fvwm-StarterKit is a robust set of modular default configs for Fvwm which highlight the more advanced features of fvwm in an easy to digest gui presentation and deep modular organization for those curious can dive in and learn by picking apart rather than building up.
+Fvwm-StarterKit is a robust set of modular default configs for Fvwm which highlight the more advanced features of fvwm in an easy to digest gui presentation and designed with a  clean modular organization in mind for those curious can dive in and learn by picking apart rather than building up by using small pieces of functionality as a template to further extend.

 ![Preview](screenshot.png?raw=true "Preview Screenshot")